Mila Robert: 2019-2022: Egotrip & COVID-19

-During the quarantine, Robert did two online concerts but she admitted that she regrets that decision.
+During the lockdowns, Robert did two online concerts but she admitted that she regrets that decision.
 In an interview she said that her most listened artist during the quarantine was Dua Lipa.
+In 2020, Robert took part in the 2020 Sofia Pride, which was held in the form of an online concert because of Covid.

-In 2020, Robert was offered a role in the short movie by the bulgarian film director Petar Krumov.
-The movie was first named The Soup (Супата), but later the name was changed to Hunger (Глад).
+In 2020, Robert was offered a role in the short movie by the Bulgarian film director Petar Krumov.
+It was first named The Soup (Супата), but later the name was changed to Hunger (Глад).
 The movie is part of a special event organized by the International Short Film Festival IN THE PALACE.
-The movie was officially released in 2023.
+Hunger was officially released in 2023.